Marine and Coastal Ecosystems: Marine Biodiversity

 End Subsidies Contributing to Overfishing

-By 2020, restrict specific types of fisheries subsidies which add to overcapacity and overfishing, terminate sponsorships that add to unlawful, unreported, and unregulated fishing, and avoid presenting new such endowments, perceiving that suitable and compelling unique and differential treatment for creating and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation.
+By 2020, restrict specific types of fisheries subsidies that add to overcapacity and overfishing, terminate sponsorships that add to unlawful, unreported, and unregulated fishing, and avoid presenting new such endowments, perceiving that suitable and compelling unique and differential treatment for creating and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation.

 -